ujjwal666/UJJWALOLI-POISSON/README.md

 overrelaxation.m
 rightside.m is a function file which must be added to the path before other two files can be executed.

+the function file rightside.m is no longer necessary as the code was inlined for optimization